neonmoe/servers/README.md

 # Servers I host
-This is a catalog of my servers and what's running on them.
+This is a catalog of my servers and what's running on them, so I don't forget.

 ## Eevee - Raspberry Pi 2B
 The "router" pi, mostly just running caddy.